1992 San Francisco 49ers season

 The 1992 San Francisco 49ers season was the franchise's 43rd season in the National Football League (NFL) and their 47th overall.
-The 49ers appeared in the NFC Championship Game for the second time in three seasons.
-This was the last season the 49ers had Joe Montana on the roster.
-The last game he played as a 49er was the December 28 Monday Night Football game against the Detroit Lions.
+The 49ers appeared in the NFC Championship Game for the fourth time in five seasons (and what would eventually be 10 in 17 seasons dating from 1981 to 1997).

+1992 was the last season the 49ers had Joe Montana on the roster.
+His last game as a 49er was a December 28 Monday Night Football win against the Detroit Lions.